muhamuttaqien/arso2025/README.md

 # arso2025
 Our codebase for publishing research work to [ARSO Conference](https://ieee-arso.org/), July 17th-19th 2025, Osaka, Japan

+## Background

+The problem we aim to address in this research is how to enhance interaction between humans and robots in a smart home setting, particularly in the kitchen, with a focus on a robotic arm manipulator.
+We believe this can be achieved by implementing a multimodal robot that can understand both visual images and natural language instructions from humans to assist with tasks such as food preparation, utensil handling, and other kitchen activities.

+The methodology we propose involves using end-to-end deep reinforcement learning to process multimodal data (images and language), while enhancing the learning process through effective curriculum learning.
+The training environment will be simulated using the [AI2Thor simulator](https://ai2thor.allenai.org/manipulathor/), with the robot's capabilities focused solely on the manipulation tasks of an arm manipulator within this context.

 ## Kitchen-Specific Curriculum with Language Complexity

 This curriculum leverages natural language instructions to gradually increase the complexity of manipulation tasks in a simulated AI2-THOR kitchen environment.
 The progression is designed to help the agent acquire foundational skills before tackling advanced tasks involving spatial reasoning, filtering, and multi-step instructions.